 Fledgling Heroes Accessibility Report

-Fledgling Heroes offers 11 accessibility features in the Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 10 accessibility features for Fledgling Heroes in the Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Fledgeling Heroes is a fun flying game where you tap or press to guide a part through landscapes and collect coins.
 You can swim, sprint and soar, defeat dastardly dragons, unlock wondrous new worlds, and explore limitless levels in the Lab.

 Narrative is depicted in visual storytelling without words.
 There is some reading and the text is light on a dark brown background.
 You can't adjust the size of the text.
 When a character is saying something it appears above their head in a speech bubble.